tigros/GMPCalcGTK/README.md

 Windows binaries included in GMPCalcGTK\bin\x86\Debug

-Compilation note: be sure to select x86 since it's GTK.
+Compilation note: On Windows be sure to select x86 since it's GTK.

+Each OS needs respective symbol defined for GMP and MPFR projects using Build options/symbols: WINDOWS, LINUX, FREEBSD or MACOS

 Also, install included gtk-sharp-2.12.45.msi on Windows.